A Guide to Skin Cancer Prevention

 What is Melanoma?

 You may have heard of the term ‘melanoma’.
-As Neil explains, it signals a cancer that’s likely to spread quickly, so requires quick action.
+As Dr. Reddy explains, it signals a cancer that’s likely to spread quickly, so requires prompt action.
 “Most melanomas are pigmented (dark) spots”, he begins, “occurring on any part of the body.
 Melanoma tends to spread early, so has a high mortality rate.
 Surviving it is about detecting it as early as possible.”
 Non-melanoma cancers meanwhile look distinctly different.
 In fact, you might not recognise them as an urgent threat at all.
 “They’re generally non-pigmented red or pink spots (with some exceptions)”, says Neil, “and are more likely to occur on sun-exposed skin like head neck, arms and legs.
 They don’t spread as easily though, so can normally be cured by simple surgery.”

 About Dr. Neil Reddy